hhblaze/SharmIPC/README.md

 //----starting from v.
 1.003 it's possible to answer on remote call in async way:

-//After standard instatiation of SharmIPC
+//After standard instantiation of SharmIPC
-//sm = new tiesky.com.SharmIpc("MyUniqueName",this.RemoteCall);
+//sm = new tiesky.com.SharmIpc("MyUniqueNameForBothProcesses",this.RemoteCall);
 //it's necessary to add:

 sm.AsyncRemoteCallHandler = this.AsyncRemoteCallHandler;